opencaesar/opencaesar.github.io/_papers/2023-07-20-Autonomica-Ontological-Modeling-and-Analysis-of-Autonomous-Behavior.md

 ## Project

-This paper is a result of the [Autonomica](/projects/2023-07-01-Autonomica.html) project.
+This paper is a product of the [Autonomica](/projects/2023-07-01-Autonomica.html) project.